zdhjeff/BayesAET/README.md

 #' @param upper upper probability threshold to claim superiority (in a specific subgroup); the treatment arm wins if it goes above this threshold
 #' @param lower lower probability threshold to claim superiority (in a specific subgroup); the treatment arm will be dropped if it goes below this threshold
 #' @param RAR whether using responsive adaptive randomization (RAR)
-#' @param MID the minimum meaningful outcome threshold for each subgroup
+#' @param MOR the minimum meaningful outcome threshold for each subgroup
-#' @param prob.MID the probability threshold of being larger than the MID, treatment arms below this threshold will be dropped
+#' @param prob.MOR the probability threshold of being larger than the MOR, treatment arms below this threshold will be dropped
 #' @param N Number of MCMC samples
 #' @param prior.cov the prior covariance for a multivariate normal prior
 #' @param prior.mean the prior mean for a multivariate normal prior